Slowdeb/Tryhackme/Rocket.md

 At this stage i spent alot of time testing different lines of code, searched for many hours and did countless attempts to get the payload to work.
 I had to use a modified snipet of code for the payload part from someone else and i manage to get it to work.

-To be honnest, if it wasn't for the information online i could still be working in this payload.

 Now we can test my custom rocket.chat exploit to see if we recieve a shell on our attacker machine:

 ```